DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

 2. Autofill Online Forms
 3. Schedule Repetitive Tasks
 4. Improve Your Favorite Open-Source projects
+5. Identify Spam
+6. Make Product Recommendations
+7. Customer Segmentation
+8. Image & Video Recognition

 You can solve any problem from searching, sorting or manipulating to automating, analysis and development.

-And these tips would help you in the following ways-
+And the above steps would help you in the following ways-
 - for beginners to start a smoother journey.
 - for the experienced ones to become more efficient and have trust in themselves.

 ## How to Become a Coder?

-Just follow these advices and suggestions daily throughout your coding journey.
+Just follow these advices and steps daily throughout your coding journey.
 Or feel free to come back and read them again to build more confidence.
 They could prove to be very motivating and guide you to the right path.